Halal vs. Haram

-- The slaughter must be carried out with the use of a razor sharp knife to ensure a quick kill and that the animal dies as quickly as possible.
+- The slaughter must be carried out with the use of a razor-sharp knife to ensure a quick death and that the animal dies as quickly as possible.

 - The animal must be hung upside down in order to allow all the blood to drain.

 The general consensus is that everything that is not prohibited is Halal.
 We'll take a look at the types of Haram foods in more detail below, but for now, here's a list of the types of food that are considered Halal:

 - Meat that is slaughtered in the Islamic manner

 - Fish and other creatures of the sea (they need not be slaughtered)